surbhit21/GSoC-2019/README.md

 ##### Installing APIs:

-- Clone this code into whatever you want.
+- Clone this code into wherever you want.
 - Enter "REST_FindSim/" and run:
     > python manage.py migrate